No need to call out an electrician. Discover how to change a light switch cover yourself and safely

 What is the difference between budget and more expensive light switch covers?

-Light switches take control of the lighting in your home, and how your lighting works can have a big effect on how a room looks.
-Check out the latest lighting trends, as well as how to implement lighting design and how to light a kitchen to get the best for your home.
+Light switches control the lighting in your home, and how they operate can significantly affect a room's appearance.
+Check out the latest lighting trends, learn how to implement lighting design, and discover how to light a kitchen to get the best results for your home.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.